-abstract quality in linguistics journals, stressing and Literature.
-This study seeks to present a the importance of attention to detail in crafting well-structured and informative abstracts.
+Furthermore, Nguyen et al. (2020) assess abstract quality in linguistics journals, stressing the importance of attention to detail in crafting well-structured and informative abstracts.
 Xie (2019) explores the connection between genre and researcher identity, indicating that genre awareness is crucial in developing high-quality abstracts that effectively communicate the essence of the research.
 Couto and Fraser (2018) identify issues with clarity and specificity in titles and abstracts, emphasizing the need for clear and precise language in order to convey the research's key findings and implications accurately.

-Lastly, Park and Lee (2020) showcase the importance of abstract quality in promoting and impact through a research visibility qualitative evidence synthesis in social science journals.
-In light of these findings, it is evident that understanding the intricacies of abstract writing is of paramount importance for Furthermore, Nguyen et al. (2020) assess researchers across various fields, including ELT thorough overview of the body of research on to identify literature gaps and inform future various fields' abstract writing, highlighting the key findings and recommendations for a qualitative evidence synthesis on Journal of proteomics abstracts to identify emerging trends.
+Lastly, Park and Lee (2020) showcase the importance of abstract quality in promoting research visibility and impact through a qualitative evidence synthesis in social science journals.
+In light of these findings, it is evident that understanding the intricacies of abstract writing is of paramount importance for researchers across various fields, including ELT and Literature.
+This study aims to provide a comprehensive overview of the existing literature on abstract writing in these fields, highlighting the key findings and recommendations for improvement.